Medkallel/Gift-Recommendation-Chatbot/README.md

 ## Notebooks Overview

-1. **rag.ipynb**:
+1. **DataPreprocessing.ipynb**:
-   - Provides a comprehensive analysis of the dataset, including visualizations and insights into product features and descriptions.
+   - Used to preprocess the Amazon Dataset and extract products with rich text features for the demo.

 ---